 The YNC has been providing excellent programming about the natural history of Nova Scotia since 2006.
-The mission statement of the YNC is:

-“The Young Naturalists Club of Nova Scotia is a free club for youth and families that promotes the appreciation and conservation of nature.
+“The Young Naturalists Club of Nova Scotia is a club for youth and families that promotes the appreciation and conservation of nature.
 The Club creates opportunities to develop natural history skills and knowledge through interactions with adult naturalists and hands-on learning experiences.
 The organization connects members of the adult natural history community with young people interested in nature in order to foster youngsters’ passion for nature.
 Positive experiences in nature, and a shared excitement about the natural world, lead to the development of a life-long conservation ethic.”

-The Club delivers on its promise through offering monthly meetings and field trips in 6 communities in Nova Scotia.
+The Club delivers on its promise through offering monthly meetings and field trips in 5 communities in Nova Scotia.
 At monthly meetings, members hear from fascinating guest speakers about Nova Scotian wildlife and natural resources.
 On monthly field trips, members get out into nature on guided walks, lead by local natural history experts.

 The Club focuses developing natural history observations skills, such as using binoculars, and taking field notes.
 Members also learn to make the important connection between observing and understanding this province’s extraordinary natural assets, and what actions they can take to help conserve them.